oldcomputerjunk/oldcomputerjunk.github.io/_posts/2017-02-01-commodore-sx64-only-6143-bytes-free.markdown

 Quite a number of years ago I managed to aquire a [Commodore SX64](https://en.wikipedia.org/wiki/Commodore_SX-64) for the round sum of $10.
 For the uninitiated a Commodore SX64 is a portable version of the hugely popular [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
 It features a built-in version of the 1541 5.25" floppy disk drive, a 5" full colour CRT screen and all the normal Commodore 64 peripheral ports, with the exception of lacking analogue inputs on the joystick ports.
 It weights about 15 KG.

 Finding one for $10 was quite lucky, even in the early 2000s when I stumbled across this at a garage sale.
-These computers were manufactured from 1984 to 1986 and are quite rare, and although I have no record of it I suspect even then were selling for three figures on ebay.
-More recently (in about 2013-ish I think) one sold for around $400 elsewhere in my state.
-TBH I dont think there would be too many more down here.
+These computers were manufactured from 1984 to 1986 and is quite novel, as a luggable system, and reasonably rare compared with the C64 and Vic20, and although I have no record of it I suspect even then were selling for three figures on ebay.
+More recently (in about 2013-ish I think) one sold for around $400 roughly in my area.
+TBH I dont think there would be too many more around here.

 <img src="/public/sx64-k0.jpg" alt="Commodore SX64" class="inline"/>